 MSPB is creating a RAS to encompass the lifecycle of all reasonable accommodation requests at MSPB.
-The purpose of this system of the records is to allow MSPB to collect, maintain, and use records on applicants for employment and employees who request or receive reasonable accommodations or other appropriate modifications from MSPB for medical or religious reasons; to process, evaluate, and make decisions on individual requests; and to track and report the processing of such requests MSPB-wide to comply with applicable requirements in law, regulation, and policy, and to maintain the confidentiality of the information provided in support of the accommodation.
+The purpose of this system of records is to allow MSPB to collect, maintain, and use records on applicants for employment, MSPB employees, and participants in MSPB programs who request and/or receive reasonable accommodations from MSPB or other appropriate modifications from MSPB for disability, medical, pregnancy-related, or religious reasons; to process, evaluate, and make decisions on individual requests; and to track and report the processing of such requests MSPB-wide to comply with applicable requirements in law, regulation, and policy; and to maintain the confidentiality of the information provided in support of the accommodation.

-To support this effort, MSPB applicants and employees who are requesting reasonable accommodations will provide information and documentation to their supervisors and/or MSPB's Director of the Office of Equal Employment Opportunity (EEO).
+To support this effort, MSPB applicants, employees, and participants in MSPB programs who are requesting reasonable accommodation will provide information and documentation to their supervisors, MSPB's Director of the Office of Equal Employment Opportunity (EEO), and/or other MSPB officials as appropriate.
 The records will be maintained in an access-restricted network drive, accessible only by the EEO Director.
-In certain circumstances, other MSPB employees may have limited access where there is a need-to-know to perform their duties, such as a supervisor or an Office Director.
+In certain circumstances, other MSPB employees may have limited access where there is a need-to-know to perform their duties, such as a supervisor or an office director.

-The RAS will contain PII submitted by the individual when seeking a reasonable accommodation.
-Additionally, the RAS also will contain PII required to make the determination whether to grant the request and to implement an approved accommodation.
+The RAS will contain PII submitted by individual applicants for MSPB employment, former and current MSPB employees, and participants in MSPB programs who requested and/or received reasonable accommodations or other appropriate modifications from MSPB for medical, pregnancy, or religious reasons.
+Additionally, the RAS will contain PII that is necessary for MSPB to make the determination whether to grant the request and implement an approved accommodation.
 For a full list of PII maintained in this system, please refer to MSPB's System of Records Notice (SORN), MSPB-3 Reasonable Accommodations SORN, 86 Fed.
 Reg.
 73001 (Dec.
 23, 2021).